poorvaja-s-hub/Predictive-Modeling-for-Treatment-Outcomes-in-Alcohol-and-Nicotine-Use-Disorders/README.md

-# Predictive-Modeling-for-Treatment-Outcomes-in-Alcohol-and-Nicotine-Use-Disorders

-This repository contains a proof-of-concept project aimed at developing a predictive model to forecast patient responses to treatments for Alcohol and Nicotine Use Disorders.
-The goal is to identify which patients are likely to respond positively to the treatment based on their initial assessments and demographic information.
+# Predictive Substance Use Modeling

+This repository contains code and resources for building predictive models to determine the likelihood of an individual using alcohol and nicotine based on their demographic and personality traits.

 ## Project Overview

-### Objective
-To build and evaluate a predictive model that can accurately forecast treatment outcomes for patients with substance use disorders, specifically focusing on alcohol and nicotine use.
+The goal of this project is to develop machine learning models that can predict the probability of alcohol and nicotine usage by individuals.
+The predictive models are trained using demographic data (such as age, gender, education level) and personality traits (e.g., openness, conscientiousness) as features.

-### Data Sources
+### Key Features:

-- **Datasets**: NIDA Data Share, SAMHSA Data, and ASI Data.
+- Data preprocessing and exploration
+- Model development and evaluation
+- Hyperparameter tuning
+- Model comparison and selection

-### Key Steps
+### Technologies Used:

-1. **Data Acquisition**: Loading and preparing data.
-2. **Data Cleaning**: Handling missing values, normalizing/standardizing features, and encoding categorical variables.
-3. **Exploratory Data Analysis (EDA)**: Visualizing data distributions and identifying key features.
-4. **Feature Selection**: Using correlation analysis to select relevant features.
-5. **Model Development**: Training and evaluating models (Logistic Regression and Random Forest).
-6. **Model Evaluation**: Assessing model performance using accuracy, precision, recall, F1 score, and ROC AUC score.
-7. **Model Interpretation**: Generating confusion matrices to visualize model predictions.
+- Python
+- Scikit-learn
+- Pandas
+- Matplotlib
+- Seaborn

 ## Repository Structure

+The repository is organized as follows:

-- `data/`: Contains data for demonstration.
+- `data/`: Contains the dataset used for training and testing the models.
 - `notebooks/`: Jupyter notebooks for data exploration, model development, and evaluation.
-- `scripts/`: Python scripts for data processing, model training, and evaluation.
+- `scripts/`: Python scripts for preprocessing, model training, and hyperparameter tuning.
-- `README.md`: Project overview and instructions.
+- `README.md`: This file, providing an overview of the project.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or additions.

-## Acknowledgements
+## Acknowledgments
-National Institute on Drug Abuse (NIDA)
-Substance Abuse and Mental Health Services Administration (SAMHSA) Addiction Severity Index (ASI) Data
+The dataset used in this project is sourced from [https://www.kaggle.com/datasets/mexwell/drug-consumption-classification].